material-components/material-components-ios/components/Cards/README.md

 When treated as a `UICollectionViewCell` (`MDCCardCollectionCell`), it has a default styling (`MDCCardCellStateNormal`), a highlighted styling (`MDCCardCellStateHighlighted`), and lastly a selected styling (`MDCCardCellStateSelected`).

 Customization to the card is exposed via its API either in `MDCCard` or `MDCCardCollectionCell`.
 Currently the card consists of these customizations:
-  <li class="icon-list-item icon-list-item--spec">The border width for a specific state</li>
+  <li class="icon-list-item icon-list-item">The border width for a specific state</li>
-  <li class="icon-list-item icon-list-item--spec">The border color for a specific state</li>
+  <li class="icon-list-item icon-list-item">The border color for a specific state</li>
-  <li class="icon-list-item icon-list-item--spec">The shadow elevation for a specific state</li>
+  <li class="icon-list-item icon-list-item">The shadow elevation for a specific state</li>
-  <li class="icon-list-item icon-list-item--spec">The shadow color for a specific state</li>
+  <li class="icon-list-item icon-list-item">The shadow color for a specific state</li>
-  <li class="icon-list-item icon-list-item--spec">The corner radius for the card</li>
+  <li class="icon-list-item icon-list-item">The corner radius for the card</li>
 </ul>

 (`MDCCardCollectionCell` customization only):
-  <li class="icon-list-item icon-list-item--spec">Changing the image that appears in the Selected state.</li>
+  <li class="icon-list-item icon-list-item">Changing the image that appears in the Selected state.</li>
-  <li class="icon-list-item icon-list-item--spec">Changing the image tint color that appears in the Selected state.</li>
+  <li class="icon-list-item icon-list-item">Changing the image tint color that appears in the Selected state.</li>
 </ul>

 An `MDCCard` can be added and used as you would add any `UIView` or `UIControl`, if manually in code, or through Interface Builder.